 You can watch authentic Vermont McIntosh cider pressed using a vintage rack and cloth press.
 And if you’re lucky, you’ll get a free taste of this delicious cider!

 The mill is a treat for your senses, with the smell of homemade hot cider donuts wafting through the air.
 If this makes you hungry, you can order a sandwich and enjoy one of their hard ciders on their deck overlooking the mountains.
 Or, stop at the sample table to try their cider jelly and other favorites.

 A trip to the cider mill is also an educational experience, with their live observation beehive.
 In addition, visitors can say hi to the mill’s apple tree pollinators and recognize their significance in cider-making.
-Adults can relax and enjoy the hard cider tasting room and can take their favorites home in growlers!
+Adults can relax, enjoy the hard cider tasting room, and take their favorites home in growlers!